Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Centralized Application Repository

-All application information must be stored in a single authoritative source.
+All application information must be stored in a single authoritative source preferably a repository.

 This eliminates duplication and ensures consistency.